Direct to Handset / Direct To Device Technology

 • Works with smartphones that support mobile bands within MSS spectrum.

-• Apple iPhone 14 and above / Globalstar network – Emergency SMS & Find My iPhone tracking features are available in Australia on newer model iPhones running the latest iOS software.
+• Apple iPhone 14 and above / Globalstar network – Emergency SMS, Roadside Assistance & Find My iPhone tracking features are available in Australia on newer model iPhones running the latest iOS software.

 • Google Pixel 9, Samsung S25 (Verizon)/ Skylo network – Emergency services on these handsets are currently available in the United States, with an expectation to be in Australia at some stage.